Introduction to the Labyrinth

 Standing or sitting in a circle, around the labyrinth.

-may every footstep show us the way,
+may every footstep show us the way of peace,

 that, trusting in your presence in this world,